Roy Campbell (poet): Literary style

 To roll his mare among the trampled lilies.

 Edith Sitwell wrote: "Roy Campbell was one of the very few great poets of our time.
 His poems are of great stature, and have a giant's strength and power of movement.
 They have, too, an extraordinary sensuous beauty.
 Everything is transformed to greatness."

 Legacy

-In a 2012 article for the Sunday Times, Tim Cartwright wrote, "In later life, when Alan Paton set out to write Campbell's biography, it was Mary Campbell's absolute refusal to discuss [her affair with Vita Sackville-West] that led to Paton's abandoning the book.
+In a 2012 article for the Sunday Times, Tim Cartwright wrote, "Roy Campbell, in the opinion of most South African literary people, is still the best poet the country has ever produced."
+Cartwright added, "In later life, when Alan Paton set out to write Campbell's biography, it was Mary Campbell's absolute refusal to discuss [her affair with Vita Sackville-West] that led to Paton's abandoning the book.
 Paton, quite rightly, regarded this as the turning point in Campbell's life."

 Meanwhile, Campbell's satirical poetry mocking the Marxism, Nihilism, narcissism, and promiscuity of the British intelligentsia caused him to be a very controversial figure throughout the English-speaking world during and long after his lifetime.

-Furthermore, Campbell's similar attacks in both Voorslag and The Wayzgoose of what he saw as the racism, philistinism, and parasitism of White South Africans made Campbell an equally controversial figure in South Africa under Apartheid.
+Furthermore, Campbell's similar attacks in both Voorslag and The Wayzgoose of what he saw as the racism, philistinism, and parasitism of White South Africans made Campbell an equally controversial figure in South Africa under apartheid.